OUR SISTER LODGE

 There are a number of logistical and weather-related factors that can make travelling to Haida Gwaii challenging.
 We highly recommend that our guests purchase trip cancellation insurance to protect themselves from any unforeseen cancellations.
 Additionally, we recommend that all travellers have some form of standard travel health insurance.

-We suggest a fleecy vest or coat, t-shirts, long-sleeved shirts, a small rainproof day pack for camera and change of clothes, a light rain jacket, and light hiking-style footwear, a personal refillable water bottle, sunglasses, gloves, toque and sunscreen and personal toiletry items.
-Dress is casual at the lodge and off-site functions.
+We suggest a fleecy vest or coat, t-shirts, long-sleeved shirts, a small rainproof backpack, a light rain jacket or windbreaker, light hiking-style footwear, warm socks, sunglasses, gloves, hat or toque, bug spray, sunscreen and personal toiletry items.
 Bring all medications and dietary aids with you.
+Dress is casual at the lodge and there is no formal attire required for dinner.
+Just be comfortable.

+Don't forget your camera, laptop or tablet adapters and charging cables.
 Some guests bring additional camera memory chips to back up their photos (our internet can be sluggish for downloads).
-Don't forget your camera, laptop or tablet adaptors and charging cables.

 Please pack lightly, baggage is restricted to a maximum combined weight of 25lbs.